flatpak/flatpak/README.md

 activated (on the system bus) and if you install in a non-standard location it is likely that D-Bus will not find it and PolicyKit integration will not work.
-However, if the system installation is synchronized, you can often use the system installed helper instead
-- at least if the two versions are close in versions.
+However, if the system installation is synchronized, you can often use the system installed helper instead— at least if the two versions are close in versions.

 Floor plan
 ==========